Here is a quick tutorial to get you started. We assume you have Julia and

 record, which creates a video for us.

-We can just re-use our existing scene.
+We can just re-use our existing figure.
 Let's change the phase over time.
 We just need to supply an iterator with as many elements as we want frames in our video.

 And here is our result, as we expect the sine function moves sideways.